yuti-AMZ/Library-Books-management-system-/README.md

 This project demonstrates a solid practical application of Data Structures and Algorithms using C++.
 By avoiding STL containers and implementing everything manually, it provides a clear understanding of how data structures work internally.

-It is suitable for academic submission and evaluation in DSA-focused courses.